TomCarlson-NTAC/ndr-tests/ndr-test.md

  This rule ensures that a type definition does not incorporate a component multiple times.
 As information exchange specifications often contain multiple versions of schemas, including reference schemas as well as subset and constraint schemas, it may be easy to omit an element or attribute in one version of the schema, only to reincorporate it via an extension.
 This can cause difficulties in integrating such schemas, as it may be impossible to use a reference schema if an attribute is added twice, in both a base type and an extension type, since that would make it an invalid schema.

- Incorporating a component multiple times can also make it difficult to avoid violating XML Schema’s unique particle attribution constraint, which is described by [XML Schema Structures](#Appendix-A-References)         <a target="_blank" href="http://www.w3.org/TR/2004/REC-xmlschema-1-20041028/#cos-nonambig">Section 3.8.6, _Constraints on Model Group Schema Components_</a>.
+ Incorporating a component multiple times can also make it difficult to avoid violating XML Schema’s unique particle attribution constraint, which is described by [XML Schema Structures](#Appendix-A-References)         [Section 3.8.6, _Constraints on Model Group Schema Components_](http://www.w3.org/TR/2004/REC-xmlschema-1-20041028/#cos-nonambig).
 This can create difficulty if an element is added both directly, and via a substitution group head.
 In such a case, a parser may not be able to determine which element use is responsible for an element in an instance, which is a violation of the UPA constraint.

  This rule is also intended to prevent developers from creating complicated sequences of recurring elements.
 Such definitions are difficult for developers to satisfy in code, and can cause havoc with XML Schema language binding tools.
 If an element is needed more than once, or if a particular sequence of elements is needed, a developer should consider the use of flexible content models (via substitution groups) along with additional rules.